Davis Food Co-op

 One aspect of a co-op that appeals to me is the membership.
 I feel like a participant of the store, rather than just another faceless customer spending money.
 As members, we have an interest and stake in the success of the store.
 I suppose it's an aspect of that old saying: "it takes a village."

-When the day comes that I have to move away from the area, I will miss this co-op terribly.
+When the day comes that I have to move away from the area, I will miss this co-op experience.